A

 Some more examples:

-• Can you fill in this form? or Can you fill this form in?
+- Can you fill in this form? or Can you fill this form in?

-but They gave me a form and told me to fill it in. (not fill in it)
+but They gave me a form and told me to fill it in. (notfill in it) - Don't throw away this box. or Don't throw this box away.

-• I'm going to take off my shoes. or I'm going to take my shoes off.
+but I want to keep this box, so don't throw it away. (notthrow away it) - I'm going to take off my shoes. or I'm going to take my shoes off.

 but These shoes are uncomfortable.
-I'm going to take them off. (not take off them)
+I'm going to take them off. (nottake off them) - Don't wake up the baby. or Don't wake the baby up.

 but The baby is asleep.
-Don't wake her up. (not wake up her)
+Don't wake her up. (notwake up her)

 (American English -> Appendix 7)